MUSANDAM – DUBAI DAY TRIP TO OMAN

 Why Visit the Musandam Peninsula?

-We were picked up from our hotel by the tour company and after picking up some other people we drove for about three hours to get to the border of Oman.
+We were picked up from our hotel by the tour company, and after picking up some other people, we drove for about three hours to get to the border of Oman.

-From there it took about an hour to get through border security to where our dhow waited for us in Khasab, a village just beyond the border.
+From there, it took about an hour to get through border security to where our dhow waited for us in Khasab, a village just beyond the border.

-Packung List Musandam
+Packing List Musandam

-It wasn’t needed for us but it was recommended by our tour guide.
+It wasn’t needed for us, but it was recommended by our tour guide.